b96705008/LearnPyspark/README.md

 ## Course syllabus
 * Week 1 - introduce the Spark and RDD (Roger)
 * Week 2 - Spark Dataframe, SQL and interact with Hive (冠穎、采襄)
 * Week 3 - Spark configuration with partitions, yarn mode and so on.
+(Miles)
 * Week 4~ - Case study (hackathon, digital, hive table or text)